percepio/Tracealyzer-STM32CubeIDE-SWO/README.md

 # Tracealyzer streaming with STLINK v3

-This example project shows how to use [Percepio Tracealyzer](https://percepio.com/tracealyzer) together with the STLINK v3 to stream [TraceRecorder](https://github.com/percepio/TraceRecorderSource) data with good performance on STM32 microcontrollers.
+This example project shows how to use [Percepio Tracealyzer](https://percepio.com/tracealyzer) together with STM32CubeIDE and STLINK v3 to stream [TraceRecorder](https://github.com/percepio/TraceRecorderSource) data with good performance on STM32 microcontrollers.
 In our experiments, the STLINK v3 has allowed for reliable performance at 8 MHz SWO clock speed, enabling data rates close to 800 KB/s.

 TraceRecorder supports tracing of various real-time operating systems such as FreeRTOS,